 Any plant or animal can dry the hell out, but how do these specimens bounce back without sustaining desiccation damage?
 Some organisms produce the sugar trehalose or sucrose to protect cells, while others utilize highly hydrophilic LEA proteins.
 Scientists continue to study these amazing organisms for clues to the secret of life without water.

 Anhydrobiosis and Humans

 Is anyrdrobiosis possible with human beings?
 The example presented by our shambling mummies seems to suggest so.
 But if the ancient Egyptians developed a means of protecting our complex biology from desiccation damage, they certainly didn’t share the secret.
 Yet researchers from the University of Campinas in Brazil believe anhydrobiosis might offer unique strategies in the future for the preservation of vaccines, tissue and even donor organs.

 As for the mummies that roam or streets and forcibly remove our brains with a coat-hanger?
 We can only assume that atmospheric moisture raises them from their slumber in search of life-giving water and delicious BCE-style vengeance.

-Monster of the Week is a — you guessed it — regular look at the denizens of our monster-haunted world.
-In some of these, we’ll look at the possible science behind a creature of myth, movie or legend.
-Other times, we”ll just wax philosophic about the monster’s underlying meaning.
-After all, the word “monstrosity” originates from the Latin monstrare, which meant to show or illustrate a point.
+Monster of the Week is a — you guessed it — regular look at the denizens is of our monster-haunted world.
+Sometimes we’ll focus on the cultural aspects, but mostly we’ll look at the possible science behind a creature of myth, movie or legend.
+Be sure to explore the Monster Gallery as well as the Monster Science video series.

 About the author: Robert Lamb is a senior writer and podcaster at HowStuffWorks, where he co-hosts Stuff to Blow Your Mind with Julie Douglas.
 He has a love for monsters, an aversion to slugs and a hankering for electronic music.